In this article, we’ll cover:

 Immune system boost

-The body also uses vitamin E to boost its immune system to fight off invading bacteria and viruses.
-The vitamin E found in cellular membranes serves as a primary defence against potentially harmful oxidation reactions6.
+Another key vitamin E benefit is that the body uses it to boost its immune system to fight off invading bacteria and viruses.
+The vitamin E found in cellular membranes serves as a primary defense against potentially harmful oxidation reactions6.
 It also helps to widen blood vessels and keep blood from clotting within them4.
 This essential nutrient with anti-inflammatory properties helps to support the immune system and cell function as well as skin health.

 Moisturising effect